 Every day our feet absorb hundreds of pounds of force.
 They have 26 bones that are so expertly placed that even the clumsiest person knows how system works.
 Our feet have 33 joints and that’s what makes them flexible.
 There are numerous nerve endings in our feet that make them very sensitive and sometimes ticklish.
 But if not treated well, almost four out of five adults suffer from foot pain.So here are some home remedies provided to reduce foot pain, listen close!

 12. Stop Wearing She-Devils

-I’m not asking you to give them up completely; you just need to minimize the use of heels as they can be damaging to your foot health.
+I’m not asking you to give them up completely; you just need to minimize the use of heels.
 For example, if you know you need to go to an event that will probably be over in a couple of hours then wearing those heels isn’t a bad idea.
-But if you’re going on a shopping trip you should probably wear comfortable shoes to avoid heel pain.
+But if you’re going on a shopping trip you should probably wear comfortable shoes.
 This is a golden remedy to prevent foot pain.

 11. Take A break

 If your work involves a lot of standing around, you should probably take short breaks once in a while.
 We humans aren’t exactly light as feathers and gravity isn’t any help either; the weight of our own body combined with the magnetic force of earth weighs u down and our poor feet have to suffer for it.

 After a tiring shift or at the end of the day, the best way to relax your feet is to elevate them at a particular angle.
 Every day after work, or whenever you’re on a break, sit down, get comfortable and then elevate your feet at a 45 degree angle.